design-tokens/community-group/README.md

 # Design Tokens Working Group

-This is the official DTWG repository for the design tokens specifications.
+This is the official DTWG repository for the design tokens specification.

 ## Design tokens